 Speeches and Remarks

-Remarks by Consul General Stephen M. Young at U.S. Independence Day Reception in Macau
+Remarks by Consul General Stephen M. Young at U.S. Independence Day Reception in Hong Kong

 (As Prepared For Delivery)

-Chief Executive Chui, Ladies and Gentlemen, friends!
-Good afternoon!
+Secretary and Mrs. Tsang, Ladies and Gentlemen, friends!
+Good evening!

-I would like to thank you for close to 170 years of hospitality and pledge to continue working to strengthen the relationship between our two peoples in the days to come.
-Now may I invite you to join me and Chief Executive Chui in raising a toast to the people of the United States and the people of Macau!
+With that, may I invite you to join me and Secretary Tsang in raising a toast to the people of the United States and the people of Hong Kong!